All Episodes

 Our staffs got too exuberant and they ran away with this.

-But me and Obama, we understand fully what this is all about, and we're not gonna go back there.
+But me and Obama, we understand fully what this is all about, and we're not going to go back there.

 I really don't know.

-I She's trying to get back on the good graces of people, though, because he's out there basically trash Dr. King by saying he was nothing but LBJ.
+She's trying to get back on the good graces of people, though, because she's out there basically trash Dr. King by saying he was nothing but LBJ.

 How come there's no LBJ holiday?

-Because you got a lot of Martin Luther King boulevards, a lot of Martin Luther King avenues, a lot of Martin Luther King schools.
+You got a lot of Martin Luther King Boulevards, a lot of Martin Luther King Avenues, a lot of Martin Luther King schools.

 She got everywhere because of Mr. Bill.

-Uncle Bill, as he was appropriately named on this program yesterday.
+Uncle Bill, as he was appropriately named on this program yesterday, blaming the staff.

 Too exuberant.

-I'm not gonna sit there and dump on the staff.
+I'm not going to sit there and dump on the staff.

 I take all the heat and I get all the money.

-And uh, so but here they are blaming their staffs.
+And so, but here they are blaming their staffs.

 Okay, so next up, Brian Williams says, Senator Obama, next question.